Emirates to suspend flight services to India from April 24

-New Delhi, April 22 (IANS) Dubai-based airline Emirates will suspend flight services to India from 11.59 p.m. of April 24.
+New Delhi: Dubai-based airline Emirates will suspend flight services to India from 11.59 p.m. of April 24.

 "Effective 24 April 2021 Saturday, 2359 local time Dubai and for the next 10 days, Emirates flights from India to the UAE will be suspended."